Car Company in World War II

 Checker Car Company World War Two / WWII Production:

-Truck cabs for Ford Motor Company, 1/4 ton trailers, one ton trailers
+Truck cabs for Ford Motor Company, various trailers, and Army Signal

 World War Two.

 the original competition.
-It was a four wheel steering design and
+It was a four wheel steering design.

-design for the body was then sold to Willys-Overland, which mated it
+When tested, the military considered to be unsafe.
+The body design was then sold to Willys-Overland, which mated it

-with its four truck chassis with became the basis for the famous Willys
+with its four-wheel drive truck chassis to became the basis for the famous Willys

-World War Two jeep, and the one that is still made for the civilian
+World War Two jeep.
+This is still made for the civilian

 market today.
 One of the remaining Checker Car Company jeeps still